Sign Language For Kids

 - ASL Out and About series

-- Check out this free sign language worksheet for kids – it’s a great reference when learning the ASL alphabet.
+- A free sign language worksheet for kids (a great reference when learning the ASL alphabet)

 - ASL Cut & Paste Letters

-- We have a bunch of fingerspelling handouts here: Fingerspelling Fun, and you can send new request our way via Facebook.
+- Fingerspelling handouts are available for free at Fingerspelling Fun, and you can send new request our way via Facebook

 - You can also purchase a 26-page PDF handout which includes the rhymes and illustrations for all 26 letters for just $3 in our shop: Sign Language Worksheets for Kids!